Pre-1965 WALKING LIBERTY HALF DOLLARS - 90% Silver (.715 Oz of Silver for Every $1 Face Value)

 The Walking Liberty Half is one of the most popular and beautiful designs ever minted by the US Mint.
 These beauties were produced from 1916 through 1947.
 They traveled in American's pockets and purses for decades when the US dollar could still be deemed honest money, redeemable in for silver coins.

-One of the most popular ways to invest in silver bullion coins is buying circulated US half dollars minted prior to 1965.
+One of the most popular ways to invest in silver bullion coins is by buying circulated US half dollars minted before 1965.
 These coins, along with Pre-1965 dimes and quarters, are commonly referred to as "junk" silver, or 90% silver.
 The term "junk" silver developed in the 1970s.
 Savvy people began pulling these coins from circulation and trading them at dollar values based on their silver content.
 Coin dealers applied the term to distinguish this circulated coinage with no collectible value from more collectible coins they wanted to sell at higher prices.
 Making the coin prices on "junk" silver more appealing to buyers more interested in the silver content, versus the condition of the coin.

 Today these coins are widely traded by bullion dealers.
 They are very popular because they often cost less than other US bullion coins such as US Silver Eagles.
-Half dollars, which each contain .358 ounces of actual silver content, are also much smaller than the 1-ounce American Eagles.
-Preparedness minded investors consider official, recognizable US coins in smaller sizes ideal for use in barter.
-90% US silver half dollars are anything but "junk", despite being referred to that way.
+Half dollars, which each contains .358 ounces of actual silver content, are also much smaller than the 1-ounce American Eagles.
+Preparedness-minded investors consider official, recognizable US coins in smaller sizes ideal for use in barter.
+90% of US silver half dollars are anything but "junk", despite being referred to that way.

 Silver Kennedy half dollars, the Franklin half dollar, and Liberty half dollars are the variety these half dollars come in and an excellent store of value.
 Americans buying gas in 1964 could have purchased 1.667 gallons of gasoline for fifty cents -- the face value of one of these coins.
-Today, these coins have a value which is still roughly equivalent to that amount of gas.
+Today, these coins have a value that is still roughly equivalent to that amount of gas.
 The fiat dollar may buy dramatically less, but the purchasing power of silver has held up very well.